anderspitman/iobio-absent-anders/README.md

 notice if it breaks anyway.
 Eventually we'll get this managed by stealthcheck.

-## PE
+## CHPC

-Our PE deployment is pretty simple.
+Our CHPC PE deployment is pretty simple.
 It just consists of gru instance and Mosaic instance.
 If it has issues, you need to ssh into mosaic.chpc.utah.edu.
 Then su to the ucgd-peanalysis user (you might not have permissions to do this.
 Ask Yi, Al, or Matt, and worst case Shawn Rynearson has access to this command):

 ```bash
 sudo su - ucgd-peanalysis